 Article 7.6.2: Take and keep minutes of annual regular meetings as well as special meetings of Christians for Peace in Africa.

-Article 7.6.3: Keep the original or master copy of the Constitution of Christians for Peace in Africa and its different transactions in a safe place at ready disposal of any Member/Partner of the Organization information.
+Article 7.6.3: Keep the original or master copy of the Constitution of Christians for Peace in Africa and its different translations in a safe place at the ready disposal of any Member/Partner of the Organization information.

 Article 7.6.4: Keep the Constitution, reports and minutes of all the meetings.